Our Latest Publications

 Testamentary Discretionary Trusts

-Instead of assets being gifted directly to a beneficiary, they will pass to the Trustee of the TDT, who will hold those assets in accordance with the terms of the TDT as set out in the Willmaker’s will.
+Instead of assets being gifted directly to a beneficiary, they will pass to the Trustee of the TDT, who will hold those assets in accordance with the terms of the TDT set out in the Willmaker’s Will.

-TDTs are given special tax treatment – distributions to children taxed as for adults, allowing distrbutions up to the adult tax free threshold every year, per child beneficiary.
+TDTs are given special tax treatment – distributions to children under 18 years are taxed as for adults, allowing tax-free distributions up to the adult tax-free threshold every year, for each child beneficiary.

-There are significant advantages to utilising a TDT in your Will, especially where assets could be at risk, or as a part of a tax minimisation strategy for the next generation.
+There are significant advantages to utilising a TDT in your Will, especially where beneficiaries could be at risk of losing assets, or as a part of a tax minimisation strategy for the next generation.

 School Building Funds – When is a school not a school?